 Do you have a go-to comfort food when you feel stressed?
 If so, you are not alone.
 During times of stress, many of us may reach for foods or snacks and often these are high in saturated fats or added sugars.
 The fact that stress can impact food choices is not news.
-However, are there also foods or nutrients that can help you to reduce stress?
+However, there might be more to the relationship between food and stress than you know about.

 Our Body's Fight or Flight Response